Peter Temple: Awards

 In 2010, Peter Temple won the Miles Franklin Award for his novel Truth.
 He has also won five Ned Kelly Awards for crime fiction, the latest in 2006 for The Broken Shore, which also won the Colin Roderick Award for best Australian book and the Australian Book Publishers' Award for best general fiction.
 The Broken Shore also won the Crime Writers' Association Duncan Lawrie Dagger (Gold Dagger) in 2007.
 Temple is the first Australian to win a Gold Dagger.

 ABC Television broadcast an adapted telemovie of The Broken Shore on 2 February 2014.

 Personal life

 Temple was married to Anita and had a son, Nicholas.
-He died after a brief battle with cancer in Ballarat, Victoria, Australia, on 8 March 2018 at the age of 71.
+He died in Ballarat, Victoria, Australia, on 8 March 2018 at the age of 71 after a brief battle with cancer.